 autonomous platforms) in all continental margin systems to better quantify

 impacts of episodic events on coastal carbon budgets”.
 The Coastal Profiling Float (CPF) targets this recommendation with the specific goal of supporting coastal zone ecosystem observing missions using a large array of CPFs over spatial scales from 10s to 1000s of kilometers and time scales on the order of years at an economically sustainable cost.
 Results from pilot science missions will be presented in this talk.
 The CPF carries a suite of biogeochemical instruments (CTD, Oxygen, pH, Nitrate, Optical Radiometer, Fluorometer and Backscatter) and can follow a user specified depth and sampling profile from 500 meters deep to the surface including the capability to park on the seabed or at a user specified depth.
-The results of each CPF profile are telemetered back to shore in near real time using the Iridium satellite network.
+The results of each CPF profile are transmitted back to shore in near real time using the Iridium satellite network.
 New missions can also be downloaded to the CPF from shore.
 Working in the coastal zone presents a variety of challenges that drove the need for significantly better buoyancy control in the CPF.
-The current CPF buoyancy engine can change its displacement by 3.5 liters allowing it to anchor (and more importantly de-anchor) on the seabed and profile through pycnoclines from almost any ocean density through freshwater.
+The CPF buoyancy engine can change its displacement by 3.5 liters allowing it to anchor (and more importantly de-anchor) on the seabed and profile through pycnoclines from almost any ocean density through freshwater.
 The large volume control allows for profiling velocities in excess of 50 cm/sec and minimizes the need for precise ballasting.
 In addition, the CPF supports user defined profile trajectories requiring precise depth and velocity control with minimal depth overshoot enabling missions in a few 10s of meters of water depth.
 The current CPF design is relatively configurable and we have run missions with a variety of other instruments including a large sediment trap.
-If required the buoyancy engine can support even larger volume changes with only a larger pressure housing required.
+If required the buoyancy engine can support even larger volume changes and has the potential to operate in Arctic waters where large density gradients require a large volume change..